 - 2 teaspoons kosher salt

-- Greek yogurt (or sour cream or mayo too) (see below)
+- Greek yogurt (or sour cream or mayo work too) (see below)

 Mix all dry ingredients together until blended.
 Store in a sealed container for up to 3 months.